 Menzies had started his sci-fi career as early as 1920, when he was one of the art directors for the the John Barrymore version of Dr. Jekyll and Mr. Hyde (review).
-His most ambitious project as a director by far was the British production of Things to Come (1936), which was actually co-written by author H.G.
+His most ambitious project as a director by far was the British production of Things to Come (1936, review), which was actually co-written by author H.G.
 Wells himself.
 The result was gargantuan, both in its visual scale and regarding its production cost, which all but bankrupted the production company London Films.
 Its biggest stumbling block was the wooden and preachy screenplay by the great Mr. Wells, but the film also proved that Menzies’ talent was in the visuals and not in directing actors.
 He had a short burst of sci-fi films in the fifties, beginning with the competently filmed red-scare action yarn The Whip Hand (1951) where actual Communist Nazis(!) are preparing bacteriological warfare on the US.
 Menzies’ most beloved sci-fi entry is the 1953 cult classic Invaders from Mars, a beautifully filmed, hallucinogenic body-snatcher movie about aliens infiltrating the minds of the residents in an American small town.
 His last entry is the less known, flawed, but highly atmospheric and very warmly recommended pseudo-SF thriller The Maze (1953), starring sci-fi legend Richard Carlson.
 However, Menzies is probably best known for overseeing the production design for films such as The Thief of Baghdad (1924) and Gone with the Wind (1939).

 For Chandu the Magician Menzies was able to design sets that looked like they belonged in an A-picture, but were cheap and easy to make: often he would make cavernous, walled-in sets that were rather plain and uninteresting, with just enough suggestion of a culture or period to make them work for a movie, often giving them added depths and scale by filming through a grill of a window, or by placing something in the foreground of the shot.
 By carefully blocking the shots, he knew just how much of a set needed to be made, and what could be covered by a wall or an object in front of it.
 Many times the “huge” sets were actually accomplished with the help of forced perspective shots and miniature work, seamlessly integrated with live-action footage.
 All of this was done in the highly stylistic way that was his trademark, which lent films a feeling of heightened reality.
 He was aided in his work by studio regular Max Parker, who was officially credited as art director on the film.